umer93379/web-nuagebits/content/pages/home-page.md

       enable_parallax: true
   - type: perks
     title: Our services includes
-    content: T﻿hese are dummy services you can edit them as per your need.
+    content: These are dummy services you can edit them as per your need.
     bg_photo:
       bg_image: /img/background.jpg
       enable_parallax: true
     columns:
       - title: Madhuri Dixit
-        content: T﻿his is some dummy content
+        content: This is some dummy content
         show_popup: true
         permalink: /madhuri/
 seo: